adarshdwivedi123/interview_resources_Angular_java_FullStack/java_code/constructor/constructor.md

 #)Define Constructor

 #)A constructor is a special method  that haing same name as a class name
-#)constructor is  used to initialize objects in java.constructor is called when object is created.
+#)constructor is  used to initialize objects in java.
+constructor is called when object is created.
 #)constructor does not have any return type even void .
 #)we can use modifer  public ,private ,defualt ,protected.

 #)We have two types of constructors
 Default Constructor
 Parameterized Constructor